Jaintia Kingdom: Subjugation under Ahoms

-In 1757, the Nongkhrem-Khairam Khasi chief closed the Sonapur Duar, stopping trade between the Jaintia and Ahom kingdoms.
+In 1757, the Nongkrem-KhynriamKhasi chief closed the Sonapur Duar, stopping trade between the Jaintia and Ahom kingdoms.
 An envoy of Jaintias assembled at Hajo where they informed the incident to Ahom Raja Suremphaa Swargadeo Rajeswar Singh who re-opened it for them.

 The British came into contact with the Jaintia kingdom upon receiving the Diwani of Bengal in 1765.
 Jaintiapur, currently in Bangladesh, was the capital.
-The kingdom extended from the hills into the plains north of the Barak river Major Henniker led the first expedition to Jaintia in 1774.
+The kingdom extended from the hills into the plains north of the Barak River Major Henniker led the first expedition to Jaintia in 1774.
 The quarries in their possession were the chief supplier of lime to the delta region of Bengal, but with the British, the contact was not very smooth, and they were attacked in the same year.
 Subsequently, the Jaintias were increasingly isolated from the plains via a system of forts as well as via regulation of 1799.

 End

 In 1821, a group of Jaintias kidnapped British subjects attempting to sacrifice them to Kali.
 A culprit was then found by the British who admitted that it was an annual tradition which the Jaintias have been doing for 10 years.
 The priest would cut off the victim's throat and then the Jaintia princess would bathe in his blood.
 The Jaintia believed that this would bless the princess with offspring.
 Upon hearing this, the British threatened the Jaintia Raja that they would invade his territories if this does not stop.
 The Raja made an agreement in 1824 with David Scott that they will only negotiate with the British.
 A year later, the Jaintias attempted to continue their annual sacrifice which they had previously agreed with the British that they would stop.

 After the conclusion of the First Anglo-Burmese War, the British allowed the Jaintia king his rule north of the Surma River.
 The Jaintias kidnapped four British men in 1832.
 Three were sacrificed in the Great Hindu temple in Faljur, with one escaping and informing the British authorities of the atrocities.
 After the Jaintia Raja declined to find the culprits, the British finally marched to the Jaintia Kingdom and annexed it on 15 March 1835 The king was handed over his property in Sylhet along with a monthly salary of Rs 500.
 The British administered the plain areas directly and the hill region indirectly via a system of fifteen dolois and four sardars.
 The fifteen administrators were free to adjudicate on all but the most heinous crimes.

 Jaintia continued to exist though divided into pargana or fiscal division, within greater Sylhet such as the Jaintia Puriraj (Jaintiapuri Raj) pargana, Japhlang pargana, Chairkata pargana and Phaljur pargana.
 Puriraj had an area of 59.15 square metres and had a land revenue of £325 of 1875.
 Phaljur was 51.84 sqm and had a land revenue of £301.
 Chairkata was 37.88 square metres, consisted of 749 estates and land revenue of £276.
 Japhlang was 40.07 square metres, 342 estates and £279 land revenue.